jihadadulrazaqjasim/jihadadulrazaqjasim/README.md

 I'm Jihad Abdulrazaq Jasim, a passionate software engineer specializing in Backend development.
 Currently, I'm fortunate to be a part of the dynamic team at Gateway ICT in Erbil, where I work on crafting robust and efficient web solutions.

-### 🚀 My Passion
+### 🚀 Open Source Contributions

-I have a deep-rooted passion for open-source projects.
-Contributing to the community-driven development ecosystem is where I find inspiration and fulfillment.
-I'm always on the lookout for exciting open-source initiatives to collaborate on and bring my skills to the table.

-**Open Source Contributions:** I actively seek opportunities to contribute to open-source projects that align with my interests and expertise.
+**:** I actively seek opportunities to contribute to open-source projects that align with my interests and expertise.
 Whether it's coding, documentation, or providing support to the community, I'm eager to make a meaningful impact.

-### 🚀 Techologies
+### 🧑‍💻 Techologies

 I thrive in the backend realm, where I've honed my skills working with a diverse set of technologies and tools, including: